AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 ![sedtank](https://github.com/AguaClara/fluoride/blob/master/Summer%202018%20fluoride%20report/Sed%20tube%20dimensions.JPG?raw=true)
 Figure 5: Reactor fabricated for both the bench system and gravity powered system.
 <!-- Can you add the dimensions of each part of the pipe to the image? --><!--Addressed-->

+**Ian's Comments:** How long is each piece of the PVC (what length is the bend at).
+Update the image to include this.
 ### Gravity Powered System
 Fixes to the gravity powered system from the [2018 Spring fluoride removal team final report](https://github.com/AguaClara/fluoride/blob/master/FluorideReportSp18.md) were made which included fixing several leaks throughout the apparatus.
 The newly fabricated reactor was installed to fix the leakages.
 Valves as shown in figure 4 were added to the exits of the constant head tank and stock tank so that the both tanks can be removed separately for easier refills.